 Strategic considerations can include the placement of gear pockets.
 Are they far away by your feet?
 Or are they near your head for easy access?

-When it comes to the exteriors, some tent brands make their poles color-coded for stress-free pitching.
+Regarding the exteriors, some tent brands make their poles color-coded for stress-free pitching.

-I know, sustainable shopping is hard (read: expensive!).
+I know sustainable shopping is hard (read: expensive!).
 But if you can, it’s wise to put your money where your mouth is by seeking out environmentally-conscious brands.

-Basically, a sustainable brand utilizes manufacturing methods that aren’t harmful to the Earth.
+A sustainable brand utilizes manufacturing methods that aren’t harmful to the Earth.

-A few examples include not dumping harmful chemicals into the ground, or thoughtfully sourcing their materials.
+A few examples include not dumping harmful chemicals into the ground or thoughtfully sourcing their materials.

 All that said, not all tent brands excel in this.

 How to Choose a Tent Brand – The 11 Best Tent Brands

 Sure, you could stay with the Big Agnes model.
 But it might be smarter (and likely more financially friendly) to choose a different brand, like REI Co-Op or Coleman.

 Consider Your Trip Type and Capacity Needs – How to Choose a Tent Brand

 This same thought applies to capacity.
 If you need an enormous 10P tent, there’s no way you can justify a ZPacks 2P shelter.